omg-community/regular-place-kit/README.md

 ## Install development tools

 Make sure you have git and a Java Development Kit (JDK) installed on your computer.
-You can check by opening a terminal or command prompt and typing these commands:
+You can check by opening a terminal and running these commands:
 ```sh
 git -v
 java -version
 ```
-If you see an error, you can [install git](https://www.git-scm.com/downloads) or [the latest JDK](https://www.oracle.com/java/technologies/downloads/) for your platform respectively.
+If you see any errors, you can [install git](https://www.git-scm.com/downloads) or [the latest JDK](https://www.oracle.com/java/technologies/downloads/) for your platform respectively.

+## Set up Visual Studio Code

+If you haven't already, install [Visual Studio Code](https://code.visualstudio.com/) from Visual Studio's website.

+Now, copy the plugin's code onto your system.
+To clone this repository in Visual Studio Code, open the Command Palette with `Ctrl` + `Shift` + `P` and search for "Git: Clone".
+Select "Clone from GitHub", and enter `omg-community/regular-place-kit`.

+Select a directory to store this repository in, like `Documents/Code`.

+[tell the dev to install recommended extensions when prompted]

 ## Set up a local Minecraft server for testing